alliance-apps/VeniceRCON-documentation/docs/general/plugin/overview.md

 ```
 | root
 |-- plugins
+|---- dev //here you can put all plugins you want to install manually
-|---- 2 //the instance id of your server where you want to test plugins
+|---- :instanceid: //the instance id of your server where you want to test plugins
-|------ your_plugin_name
+|------ :uuid: //a generated uuid for your plugin
 |-------- meta.yaml
 |-------- index.js
 ```